Watch your wallet: the median cost in 2018 for an assisted living facility was $48,000 and over $100,000 for nursing home care.

 Assisted living and nursing home expenses can be qualified long-term care expenses depending on the health status of the person living in the facility.

 If you operate a business, your business could establish a medical plan strategy that could make the medical expenses business deductions for your business.
+Learn more about deducting your medical expenses.

 Qualified Long-Term Care Services